mini-kep/intro/README.md

 Tenatative pipeline / workflow
 ==============================

 This a target pipeline for the project, only parts of it are implemented now.

-This target pipeline is illustarted by [local demo](https://github.com/mini-kep/intro/blob/master/pipeline_demo.py).
+This target pipeline is illustarted by [local demo here](https://github.com/mini-kep/intro/blob/master/pipeline_demo.py).

 0. Common namespace
    - convention on how to name variables